eomereu/thirtydaysofpython/cheatSheet.md

 ***

-&nbsp;-&nbsp;The closing brace/bracket/parenthesis on multiline constructs may either line up under the first non-whitespace character of the last line of list, as in:
+- The closing brace/bracket/parenthesis on multiline constructs may either line up under the first non-whitespace character of the last line of list, as in:
 ```python
 my_list = [
     1, 2, 3,